 Introduction to Jolabokaflod CIC

-The not-for-profit social enterprise Jolabokaflod CIC expands on over seventy years of the Icelandic tradition of Jólabókaflóðið (Christmas book flood).
+The not-for-profit social enterprise Jolabokaflod CIC expands on over seventy years of the Icelandic tradition of Jólabókaflóðið (the Christmas book flood).
 Established in 1944, when Iceland gained independence from Denmark, Jólabókaflóðið is the name for the annual cycle of people buying books as Christmas gifts for family and friends before encouraging the recipients to start reading their new books after the main evening meal on Christmas Eve.

 Icelandic culture has benefited from the Jólabókaflóð tradition.
 Here are a few facts that illustrate the point: